[Post updated October 18 2019]

 Google’s Panda fights against “thin” content

-One of the first articles I read at the start of this year was What can B2B copywriters expect in 2016 and one of Fiona’s pronouncements was about blogs getting longer, so I started looking into it…
+An article I read nearly four years ago was What can B2B copywriters expect in 2016 and one of Fiona’s pronouncements was about blogs getting longer.
+So I started looking into it…

 That’s pretty long.
 I hadn’t given it much thought but I’ve realised that my reading and writing habits have changed over the years.
 I don’t read as many short posts as I used to, I’m much more likely to read a few long blogs if I’m looking for information or advice than snack on short posts.

-I’ve also noticed that I write longer posts for my clients these days.
+I’ve also noticed that I write longer posts for my clients.
 In 2012, all of my posts for a certain client were 300 to 400 words, last week I wrote a 950-word post for him.

 Why are blogs getting longer?

-As I’ve mentioned, to get onto page one of Google for popular search terms you need to write longer posts (75% of people searching never go beyond page one and 60% of web traffic goes to the top three results).
+To get onto page one of Google for popular search terms you need to write longer posts (and remember, 75% of people searching never go beyond page one and 60% of web traffic goes to the top three results.
+The number one spot gets an average 32.5% of clicks).

 Long-tail keywords (which account for 85-90% of searches) have far less competition so you’ve got a good chance of getting onto page one if you focus on them.